Guardrails Without a Gatekeeper: Six Rules for Autonomous LLM Applications

 Most LLM demos have a human nearby.
 Production does not.
 A visitor asks a question, the model answers, and the response renders immediately.

 I recently shipped a public chatbot on this site.
-Here are the six layered guardrails that keep the backend pipeline useful, fast, and cheap.
+Here are the six layered guardrails that keep the serverside pipeline useful, fast, and cheap.

 1. Evaluate What You Generate

 Do not ask a model to grade its own homework.
-The backend separates concerns: it uses gpt-4o-mini (OpenAI) to generate drafts and claude-haiku-4-5 (Anthropic) to evaluate them.
+The serverside separates concerns: it uses gpt-4o-mini (OpenAI) to generate drafts and claude-3-5-haiku (Anthropic) to evaluate them.
 The evaluator checks whether the draft is grounded in site context, directly answers the prompt, and maintains the proper tone.
 Using different providers minimizes shared cognitive blind spots.

 Pipeline flow: a request is validated with Turnstile and rate limiting, generated by OpenAI, evaluated by Anthropic, retried once if rejected, and then finalized or sent to fallback.